peurpdapeurp/ucla-19f-cs130-team-jump/README.md

 # ucla-19f-cs130-team-jump

+1. Download the executable folder:
-You can play the game directly by downloading the pre-built executable (executable/MusicJump.exe) in our repository.
+You can download only the executable folder from here: https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/peurpdapeurp/ucla-19f-cs130-team-jump/tree/master/executable

+2. Click on executable/MusicJump.exe and play

+3. Force quit by Ctrl + Alt + Del

 Or, the following steps require installation of Unity: